How It Is Made

 Step Five: Carding & Blending

-Carding is a process during which wire rollers straighten out the fibers to prepare it to be spun.
-At this point, our various dyed fibers are blended to create the final Imperial Yarn color palette.
+Carding the first step in aligning the fiber and preparing it for spinning.
 The untangled wool fibers lie parallel and form a fine web of continuous strips or “slivers.”
 Carded wool, prior to spinning, is referred to as roving.

 Step Six: Spinning/Plying